- Strengths & Weaknesses

 LogMeOnce Business Pricing and Bundles

-In addition to the three consumer plans, LogMeOnce also offers two business plans: Business and Enterprise.
+In addition to the three consumer plans, LogMeOnce also offers three business plans: Business and Enterprise.
 Running $2 and $4 per user per month, respectively, the business subscriptions aren’t too expensive, though not suitable for most outfits.

 Although the business plans are robust in features, tools like Zoho Vault and OneLogin are better suited in terms of usability (read our Zoho Vault review and OneLogin review).